mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-es.md

 ## Free solo

 Setear `freeSolo` a true, para que el cuadro de texto pueda contener cualquier valor arbitrario.

+### Search input

-The prop is designed to cover the primary use case of a **search box** with suggestions, e.g. Google search or react-autowhatever.
+The prop is designed to cover the primary use case of a **search input** with suggestions, e.g. Google search or react-autowhatever.

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}